writethedocs/www/docs/about-us.rst

 Legal Entity
 ------------

 Write the Docs is an Oregon Limited Liability Company (LLC), which is one of the standard USA corporate classifications.
+The LLC is wholly owned by Eric Holscher, one of the founders of Write the Docs.

 This organization controls and handles: